peterhinch/micropython-nano-gui/DRIVERS.md

 * `def set_full(self)` Subsequent refreshes will be full.
 * `def set_partial(self)` Subsequent refreshes will be partial.

-It is essential that it is possible to enter and leave partial mode in this way: applications using partial mode should do a full refresh occasionally to eliminate any ghosting.
+The driver must provide for entering and leaving partial mode in this way: applications using partial mode should do a full refresh occasionally to eliminate any ghosting.
+Setting the mode in the constructor is invalid.

 ###### [Contents](./DRIVERS.md#contents)